 The third stage is Attack, also called the acute or headache phase.
 Not all people with migraine get headache, but it is a common symptom.
 During this stage any combination of throbbing headache, sensitivity to light, smell and sound, and/or nausea is expected.
 Vomiting, light-headedness, pain elsewhere in the body, or mood shifts are also possible.
 This third stage is the part that typically lasts 4-72 hours.

 The final stage is Postdrome – otherwise known as the migraine hangover.
 For some, this is worse than the headache stage, with depression and headache common, as well as significant fatigue, dizzyness and confusion.

 Both the pro- and postdrome can last for days or weeks.
-For some who suffer from severe migraine attacks, there can be no or little respite from one migraine to the next.
+For some who get severe migraine attacks, there can be no or little respite from one migraine attack to the next.

 People who live with migraine also are at risk of medication overuse headache.
 This is when overuse of common pain and migraine medications causes rebound headaches, and transforms migraine attacks into constant, unrelenting headache.
 It is believed this only affects those with migraine.